Two White Police Officers Will Not Be Charged In The Shooting Death Of Alton Sterling

 Veda Sterling, the aunt of Alton Sterling, exited the Attorney General's office before Tuesday's official statement, visibly upset.

 "I want people to know the truth about Alton.
 He was murdered by two white racist police officers.
 And they say they don't see nothing wrong.
 They say they didn't see anything wrong.
-I can't understand it," Veda Sterling said as she left the Attorney General's office.
+I can't understand it," Veda Sterling said as she left the office.

-Sterling's family and protestors alike have called for the release of Video from the officers' body cameras and convenience store surveillance cameras have not been released since the incident despite please from Sterling's family.
+Video from the officers' body cameras and the convenience store's surveillance cameras still haven't been released, despite pleas from Sterling's family.

 A federal civil rights investigation found that officer Salamoni shouted that Sterling was trying to grab a gun in his pocket, and then shot Sterling three times.
 Officer Salamoni fired another three shots at Sterling's back when he began to move.
 A loaded revolver was found on Sterling.